Improve Your Digestive Health with the Right Fibre Supplements

 Are you getting enough fibre in your diet?
 The recommended daily fibre intake is 22 to 38 grams however many people on a Western diet fall short.
 But, what is fibre exactly, and why does it matter?
 Found in fruits, vegetables, nuts, seeds, and grains, fibre is the part of plant foods that your body cannot digest.
 Fibre contains no calories, vitamins, or minerals, but plays a crucial role in your digestive health by helping move food through your body.

-High fibre foods and fibre supplements can assist you in maintaining a high-fibre diet.
+High-fibre foods and fibre supplements can assist you in maintaining a high-fibre diet.
 Rexall offers a variety of fibre supplements to help you meet your daily fibre needs.

 Benefits of a High Fibre Diet